NotAPoetButACriminal/menagerie/README.md

 Each script is a single self-contained stage of a short-read DNA analysis workflow, written as an `sbatch` job.
 They chain together — the output of one is an input to the next — but each can be run on its own, and each explains itself if you run it with no arguments.

-The names follow one joke: a monster with its first syllable replaced by the file format or data type it deals with.

 | Script | Takes | Produces |
 |---|---|---|
 | [`bampire.sh`](bampire.sh) | FASTQ | analysis-ready BAM |